jahirultusar/jahirultusar/README.md

         """My intro"""

         print(f"Hey there!
-I'm Jahirul Tusar, currently working at DESNZ.") print("I enjoy exploring new technologies and applying DevOps principles to create reliable,") print("scalable solutions.
-I'm especially interested in tools like Docker, Kubernetes,") print("and AWS, and I'm always up for learning more about securing the internet.") print(f"Check out my blog or my personal site to learn more.") print("Let's connect and keep building awesome things together!")
+I'm Jahirul Tusar, currently working at DESNZ.") print("I enjoy exploring new technologies and learning") print("I'm especially interested in DevOps tools and cloud technologies like Docker, Kubernetes, and AWS") print("Huge fan of AI and I think this is a natural progression to human evolution.") print(f"Check out my blog or my personal site to learn more.") print("Let's connect and keep building awesome things together!")
+        Print("Also, let's make internet a safer place for everyone..
+Happy learning!")
 ```